 Prior to joining the Fourth Circuit, Judge Duncan was a partner in the Raleigh offices of Kilpatrick Stockton, LLP, where she concentrated her practice in the areas of government relations and utility matters, primarily involving energy.
 She was a member of the North Carolina Utilities Commission from 1991-1997, served on the North Carolina Court of Appeals from 1990-1991, and prior to that was an Assistant Professor of Law at North Carolina Central University.
-Judge Duncan worked for the Equal Employment Opportunity Commission from 1978-86, serving as an appellate attorney, Legal Counsel, and Executive Assistant to the Chairman.
+Judge Duncan worked for the US Equal Employment Opportunity Commission from 1978-86, serving as an appellate attorney, Legal Counsel, and Executive Assistant to the Chairman.

 Judge Duncan earned her J.D. in 1975 from Duke's School of Law after graduating from Hampton University in 1972.

 Judge Duncan is very involved in activities within the legal and judicial communities.
-She is the immediate past president of the Federal Judges Association (FJA), the organization representing Article III United States judges.
-She was appointed by Chief Justice John Roberts to the International Judicial Relations Committee, which coordinates and responds to requests for judicial assistance in other countries.
+She is the past president of the Federal Judges Association (FJA), the organization representing Article III United States judges.
+She was appointed by Chief Justice Joh Roberts to chair the International Judicial Relations Committee, which coordinates and responds to requests for judicial assistance in other countries.
 And she is also a member of the American Law Institute (ALI), and involved in its effort to draft a Restatement of the Law on International Commercial Arbitration.
-She is Vice Chair of the North American/Asian Group of the International Association of Judges.
+She is President of the North American/Asian Group of the International Association of Judges.
 She also speaks around the world on such issues as Rule of Law, Counter Terrorism, and Human Rights on behalf of the United States government.

 A native of Durham, NC, Judge Duncan is married to U.S. Magistrate Judge William A. Webb and they are parents of an adult son, Charles Webb.

-Judge Duncan was elected to the Duke University Board of Trustees in 2011 and serves as chair of the Graduate and Professional Education and Research Committee and is a member of the Executive Committee, Audit and Compliance Committee, and the Activating the Global Network Strategic Task Force.
-She has previously served on the Business and Finance Committee, as well as the Audit Committee.
+Judge Duncan was elected to the Duke University Board of Trustees in 2011 and serves as chair of the Graduate and Professional Education and Research Committee and is a member of the Executive Committee and the Audit and Compliance Committee.

 She has also served on the Duke Women's Health advisory board.